Indoor air quality: HVAC design

 Environmentally sustainable design concepts include aspects of commercial and residential heating, ventilation and air-conditioning (HVAC) technologies.
 Among several considerations, one of the topics attended to is the issue of indoor air quality throughout the design and construction stages of a building's life.

 One technique to reduce energy consumption while maintaining adequate air quality, is demand-controlled ventilation.
 Instead of setting throughput at a fixed air replacement rate, carbon dioxide sensors are used to control the rate dynamically, based on the emissions of actual building occupants.

 One way of quantitatively ensuring the health of indoor air is by the frequency of effective turnover of interior air by replacement with outside air.
 In the UK, for example, classrooms are required to have 2.5 outdoor air changes per hour.
 In halls, gym, dining, and physiotherapy spaces, the ventilation should be sufficient to limit carbon dioxide to 1,500 ppm.
 In the US, ventilation in classrooms is based on the amount of outdoor air per occupant plus the amount of outdoor air per unit of floor area, not air changes per hour.
 Since carbon dioxide indoors comes from occupants and outdoor air, the adequacy of ventilation per occupant is indicated by the concentration indoors minus the concentration outdoors.
 The value of 615 ppm above the outdoor concentration indicates approximately 15 cubic feet per minute of outdoor air per adult occupant doing sedentary office work where outdoor air contains over 400 ppm (global average as of 2023).
 In classrooms, the requirements in the ASHRAE standard 62.1, Ventilation for Acceptable Indoor Air Quality, would typically result in about 3 air changes per hour, depending on the occupant density.
 As the occupants are not the only source of pollutants, outdoor air ventilation may need to be higher when unusual or strong sources of pollution exist indoors.

+ASHRAE Standard 62.1 also provides the Indoor Air Quality Procedure (IAQP), a performance-based alternative to the Ventilation Rate Procedure.
+Under the IAQP, outdoor airflow and other system design parameters are determined based on factors including contaminant sources, concentration limits, air cleaning, and perceived indoor air acceptability.

 When outdoor air is polluted, bringing in more outdoor air can actually worsen the overall quality of the indoor air and exacerbate some occupant symptoms related to outdoor air pollution.
 Generally, outdoor country air is better than indoor city air.

 The use of air filters can trap some of the air pollutants.
 Portable room air cleaners with HEPA filters can be used if ventilation is poor or outside air has high level of PM 2.5.
 Air filters are used to reduce the amount of dust that reaches the wet coils.
 Dust can serve as food to grow molds on the wet coils and ducts and can reduce the efficiency of the coils.